kamylaep/twitter-beam/README.md

 # Twitter Beam

-This project has 3 examples of pipelines using Apache Bean:
+This project has the following examples of pipelines using Apache Bean:
-1. Consumes messages from Kafka, filters users with more than X followers and writes it back to Kafka.
+1. **Followers (Kafka)**: Consumes messages from Kafka, filters users with more than X followers and writes it back to Kafka.
-2. Consumes messages from GCP Pub/Sub, filters users with more than X followers and writes it back to GCP Pub/Sub.
+2. **Followers (GCP)**: Consumes messages from GCP Pub/Sub, filters users with more than X followers and writes it back to GCP Pub/Sub.
-3. Consumes messages from GCP Pub/Sub, count every word from a tweet and writes it to Google Cloud Storage.
+3. **Count**: Consumes messages from GCP Pub/Sub, count every word from a tweet and writes it to Google Cloud Storage.
+4. **Source**: Consumes messages from two GCP Pub/Sub topics (data from users and tweets), filter all tweets from some parameterize source and writes it back to GCP Pub/Sub.

-## Configuration
+## Configuring & Running

-### Kafka
+### Kafka pipeline

 Use the [kafka-java-twitter](https://github.com/kamylaep/kafka-java-twitter) project to produce the messages.